abarker/typped/doc/sphinx_docs/dispatching.rst

    Pratt parser.
 A similar thing could be accomplished with ordinary head and tail functions via a case statement inside each one, performing different actions based on the conditions at the time and ordered in the case statement by priority.
 An advantage of using function dispatching instead is that it allows for modularity in defining the head and tail handlers for a particular kind of token.

-The overall case statement in a handler function is essentially split up, so each part can be defined in the place where that syntactic construct is generally being defined, rather than having to be placed in one centralized and separate location.
+   With dispatching, what would be the overall case statement in a handler function is essentially split up into many separate functions.
+So each part can be defined in the place where that syntactic construct is generally being defined, rather than having to be placed in one centralized and separate location.
 This makes it easier to create essentially independent functional interfaces for different syntactical constructs.
 For example, the `PrattParser` class comes with methods predefined to easily perform common syntax-related tasks such as defining an infix operator, define a grouping operator, define a standard function, etc.  If one big case statement were being used in a single head or tail hangler then it would have to be modified for each such method.

 Uniqueness of preconditions functions
 -------------------------------------